MaSe69/fromlisttok8/md/datascience/blog_31_save_tables.md

     para["Stem"] = os.getcwd()

 Based on this stem, we can define a path relative in our programming environment.

 Finally, we need a filename.
 The filename itself can be separated into a "basename" and an "extension".
-The extenion varies here depending, if we want to write to a csv-file or to an Excel.
+The extension varies here depending, if we want to write to a csv-file or to an Excel.
+Keeping the extension undefined, it can be set by the called function.
+In this way, the file can be written without further code modification to several formats.